Paksi FC: 2020s

 In the 2024–25 Nemzeti Bajnokság I, Paks were fighting for the gold medal with Ferencváros and Puskás Akadémia.
 However, Paks could not win the last key matches.
 On game week 28, they drew with Puskás Akadémia at home (2-2).
 On 26 April 2025, Paks lost to Győr at the ETO Park (2–0).
 On 4 May 2025, Paks beat Fehérvár at the Sóstói Stadion (2–0).
 On 10 May 2025, Paks lost to title-holders Ferencváros at home.
 The match ended with a 3–2 victory for Ferencváros.
 Hinora equalized the score in the 88th minute, but finally Joseph scored the winning goal for Ferencváros in the stoppage time.
 On 18 May 2025, Paks drew with Debrecen at the Nagyerdei Stadion (0-0).
 On the last game week, Paks drew with Kecskemét (1-1) at home.
 Finally, Paks finished in the third position and qualified for the UEFA Europa League.

 In the first qualifying round of the 2025–26 UEFA Europa League, Paks drew with CFR Cluj at home (0-0).
 On 17 July 2025, Pakw were beaten by CFR Cluj 3–0 at the Dr. Constantin Rădulescu Stadium, in Kolozsvár, Romania.
 Therefore, Paks were transferred to the second round of the 2025–26 UEFA Conference League.
 On 24 July 2025, Paks beat NK Maribor 1–0 at home.
 The only goal was scored by Windecker in the 52nd minute.
 In the second leg, on 31 July 2025, Maribor drew with Pak (1-1) at the Ljudski vrt, Maribor, Slovenia.
 Although Thisampa took the lead in the 34th minute, Papp equalized the score in the 57th minute.
 György Bognár, manager of Paks, said after the match that "we beat a really great team".
 Maribor's coach, Tuğberk Tanrıvermiş, said that "First let me congratulate to Paks, they qualified for the next round by having no chance to score at all".
 In the third qualifying round, Paks were defeated 3–0 by FC Polissya Zhytomyr at the Futbal Tatran Arena in Prešov, Slovakia.
 After the match, Bognár acknowledged Polissyia's strength saying that a 3-0 difference is not an exaggeration.
 The 3–0 defeat left limited chances for Pask to qualify for the play-off round.
 On 10 August 2025, Paks beat Újpest FC at the Szusza Ferenc Stadion on game week 3 of the 2025–26 Nemzeti Bajnokság I season.
+Finally, Paks finished in the third place in the season and qualified for the 2026–27 UEFA Conference League.

+Paks started the 2026-27 season with a 2–1 home defeat from Panathinaikos F.C. in the second round of the 2026–27 UEFA Conference League qualifying.
+After Gábor Vas's own goal, Argentine footballer Santino Andino scored for the Greek giant club.
+However, substitute Dániel Böde managed to decrease the lead of the Greek team in the 71st minute.
+After the match, Paks's goalkeeper, Ádám Kovácsik, said that we have to go to Greece and win.